guard/guard-jasmine/README.md

 * Runs the standard Jasmine test runner, so you can use [Jasminerice][] for integrating [Jasmine][] into the [Rails 3.1 asset pipeline][] and write your specs in [CoffeeScript][].

-* Command line helper for CI server integration.
+* Thor and Rake command line helper for CI server integration.

 * Runs on Mac OS X, Linux and Windows.